 The Company currently intends to maintain a ratio of debt-to-undepreciated assets (total debt of the Company as a percentage of total undepreciated assets) of 50 percent or less, however there can be no assurance that the Company will be successful in maintaining this ratio.
-As of December 31, 2017 and 2016, the Company s total debt constituted approximately 47 percent and 42 percent of total undepreciated assets of the Company, respectively.
-The increase in this ratio in 2017 was primarily the result of debt-funded net investments in development projects and acquisitions during the year.
+As of December 31, 2018 and 2017, the Company s total debt constituted approximately 45 percent and 47 percent of total undepreciated assets of the Company, respectively.
+The decrease in this ratio in 2018 was primarily the result of using proceeds from property sales to repay outstanding debt during the year.
 Although there is no limit in the Company s organizational documents on the amount of indebtedness that the Company may incur, the Company has entered into certain financial agreements which contain covenants that limit the Company s ability to incur indebtedness under certain circumstances.
 The Company intends to utilize the most appropriate sources of capital for future acquisitions, development, capital improvements and other investments, which may include funds from operating activities, proceeds from property and land sales, joint venture capital, and short-term and long-term borrowings (including draws on the Company s unsecured revolving credit facility), and the issuance of additional debt or equity securities.